aaronbloomfield/ics/hws/hw-buffer.md

 sudo apt install -y make g++ emacs nasm
 ```

+This image is *persistent*, which means that any changes you make will be preserved in your virtual environment the next time you log in -- so you should only have to do that once.
 You are welcome to install any other software that you would like to use.  gedit is already installed, as is python3.

 When you are done, you should close that window, and you can stop the virtual machine (the stop button, which is next to the play button that started this whole party).